jDataView/jBinary/README.md

 Demos
 =====

+Primary demo that shows abilities and performance of jBinary - [Apple HTTP Live Streaming player](https://rreverser.github.io/mpegts/) which converts MPEG-TS video chunks from realtime stream to MP4 and plays them immediately one by one while converting few more chunks in background.

-Please check out [jBinary.Repo](https://jDataView.github.io/jBinary.Repo/) for advanced usage and demos of some popular format.
+Also check out [jBinary.Repo](https://jDataView.github.io/jBinary.Repo/) for advanced usage and demos of some popular file formats.
 Feel free to submit more!

 License
 =======